drwpow/pipeline/readme.md

 BULLETTRAIN_NVM_SHOW=true
 ```

-Edit `BULLETTRAIN_PROMPT_ORDER` to change the ordering, and you can use the
+Edit `BULLETTRAIN_PROMPT_ORDER` to change the terminal prompt.
+You can swap
-settings below to alter their foreground & background colors.
-You use add
-segments for Ruby, Kubernetes, Go, and it even allows for custom segments as
+any out for for Ruby, Kubernetes, Go, and more!
+You can also adjust the
-well.
-Consult [the docs][bullet-train] to learn how.
+foreground & background colors for each segment.
+[Read more][bullet-train]

+### What other themes are there?

-If you’d like to try another theme altogether, Oh My Zsh has [quite a few
+Oh My Zsh has [quite a few built-in themes][oh-my-zsh-theme], as well as a
-built-in themes][oh-my-zsh-theme], as well as a wide selection of
+wide selection of [third-party ones][oh-my-zsh-external].
+Give ’em all a spin!
-[third-party ones][oh-my-zsh-external].

-##### I’m seeing weird symbols in my terminal.
+### I’m seeing weird symbols in my terminal.
 Is that normal?

 You probably need to change your font to “Perplexed,” a patched version of
 IBM Sans with built-in icons for your terminal.

-##### I don’t like the terminal font.
+### I don’t like the terminal font.
 Can I change it?

 You can install any font with modified special characters (needed for the
 icons in terminal).
 You can find such fonts here: